• Skip to main content

 Risk management

 Swedish Match strives to ensure that the risks taken are deliberate.
 It is important for us to understand the risks to which our business is exposed and make informed decisions.
-Risks need to be managed efficiently in order for the Group to be competitive, to operate safely, and to maintain financial stability and growth.
+Risks need to be managed efficiently in order for the Group to be competitive, to operate safely, and to achieve financial stability and growth.

 Risk management within Swedish Match